dgaydukov/cert-aws/sa/files/sa.md

 There are 3 types of operation mode:
 * Discovery Connector (agent-less) - VMware customers collect VM configuration and performance profiles without deploying agent on each host.
 You need to install AgentLess Connector as OVA (Open Virtual Appliance) package on VMware vCenter.
 It collects static config info: hostname, IP, MAC-address + CPU, RAM, disk I/O. It can't collect: name of hypervisor, date & time on virtual machine, info about running processes.
 If you need this you have to install agent on each server.
-So connector capture performance info & resource utilization of each virtual machine regadless of what OS the use, yet it can't look inside VM, so it can't see processes running on each VM.
+So connector capture performance info & resource utilization of each virtual machine regardless of what OS they use, yet it can't look inside VM, so it can't see processes running on each VM.
 So if you need this info you can install agent on as-needed basis.
 * Discovery agent (agent-based) - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data.
 Agent captures system configuration/performance/running processes/details of the network connections between systems.
 Agent uses HTTPS/TLS to transmit data to the ADS.
 Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode.
 * Manual import - if your server os not supported by agent (so you can't install agent), and it's not Vmware (so you can't install Connector) the only option is to manually import data about your server into Migration Hub